No degree without a connection - transition from school to work in NRW (KAoA)

 The municipal coordination office is intended to

-• Helping to shape the transition from school to the workforce in a sustainable and systematic way,
+• To help shape the transition from school to the workforce in a sustainable and systematic way,

 • continue to develop these transitions,